SHyx0rmZ/elastica-entity-mapping-bundle/README.md

 An Symfony2 bundle that automatically updates your Elasticsearch mappings or notifies you of changes.

 ## How it works
-The `elastic.client` service is modified to be constructed using a factory.
+An elastica client service is modified to be constructed using a factory.
 The factory reads Composer's autoload files to know about all your dependencies.
 It will then scan each directory for a subdirectory called `Entity` and search the PHP files in that subdirectory for the `@ElasticsearchMapping` annotation.

-When instantiating `elastic.client`, the factory will first check if the mapping of registered entities on disk differs from that in Elasticsearch.
+When instantiating the elastica client service, the factory will first check if the mapping of registered entities on disk differs from that in Elasticsearch.
 If so, it will either throw an exception or try to update the mapping automatically.

 ## Example usage